cogent3/cogent3/doc/app/app_cookbook/sample-omit-degen.rst

 Removing degenerate characters
 ------------------------------

-Degenerate IUPAC base symbols represent a site position that can have multiple possible nucleotides.
-For example, "Y" represents pyrimidines where the site can be either "C" or "T".
+Degenerate IUPAC base symbols represent a site position that can have multiple possible characters.
+For a DNA example, "Y" represents pyrimidines where the site can be either "C" or "T".

-.. note:: In molecular evolutionary and phylogenetic analyses, the gap character "-" is considered to be any base "N".
+.. note:: In many molecular evolutionary and phylogenetic analyses, the gap character "-" is treated "N", meaning any base.

 Let's create sample data with degenerate characters